 Available Languages

 The CCGPT Implementation Guide is available in English.
-The CCPT treatment manual is available in English, Chinese, Japanese, Korean, Turkish.
+The CCPT treatment manual is available in English, Chinese, Japanese, Korean, and Turkish.

 Child-Centered Group Play Therapy is designated as a promising evidence-based mental health intervention by The Title IV-E Prevention Services Clearinghouse and the California Evidence-Based Clearinghouse for Child Welfare (CEBC).